256018/Java_OOPS_Activity/Activity1/Readme.md

 Create setter and getter methods

-Create another class “EmployeeMain”and write the main method to test the above class
+Create another class “EmployeeMain” and write the main method to test the above class

 **Sample Input:**